• Skip navigation

 • Annual.

 • Up to six £10,000 awards, each for a practitioner of a different art form.
 Categories rotate each year.
-In 2012, the categories are animation, choreography, opera composition, poetry and product design.
-There is an additional Yoma Sasburg Fellowship awarded annually for sculpture.
+In 2016, the categories are Arts in the Urban Space, Children’s Theatre, Producers of Live Music, Jewellery Design, Literary Translation and Materials Innovation.

 • Eligibility limited to artists living and working in the UK.
 The award is given to emerging artists who have achieved some professional standing.
 Selection based on both talent and need.